Frequently Asked Questions

 Do I pay you at the start for a series of meetings, or do I pay for each individual session?

 After the initial exam, we’ll determine which plan will be the best fit for you.
-I offer a 10% discount for patients that pre-pay for a program.
-I also offer a payment plan.
+I offer a 5% discount for patients that pre-pay for a full myofunctional therapy program.
+This does not included the frenectomy program (tongue-tie) or habit elimination program.
+A payment plan is available, however the discount does not apply to the payment plan option.

 Do you bill medical or dental insurance companies?